OberstKrueger/www-oberstkrueger-com/appendices/books-i-have-read/index.md

 - Leroux, Gaston - The Phantom of the Opera
 - Lewis, C.S. - The Chronicles of Narnia
 - Martin, Steve - Born Standing Up: A Comic's Life
+- Marx, Karl & Engels, Friedrich - Manifesto of the Communist Party
 - McGuire, Hugh & O'Leary, Brian - Book: A Futurist's Manifesto
 - Merchant, Brian - The One Device: The Secret History of the iPhone
 - Nayebi, Fatih - Swift Functional Programming